functorz-tech/momen_doc/actions/actionflow/custom-code.md

 For example, to process phone number masking:

 First, configure the input parameter in the Actionflow.
-This allows you to pass parameters into the flow from the page.
+This allows you to pass parameters into the Actionflow from the page.

 ![Configure Actionflow input](../../.gitbook/assets/2%20(2).jpeg)